What is a blind trust?

 Contact an Attorney for More Information About Blind Trusts

-Ultimately, most people will never need a blind trust.
-This legal tool is mainly used by high-profile corporate executives and government officials.
-That said, if you do need to set up a blind trust, a trust attorney can help.
+Most people will never need a blind trust.
+High-profile corporate executives and government officials mainly use this legal tool.
+These people typically have an ongoing relationship with a trusted legal advisor.
+That said, if you need to set up a blind trust, a trust attorney can help.

 Can I Solve This on My Own or Do I Need an Attorney?